-A: A bachelor's Degree is worth 75 substitute hours; an advanced degree is worth 100.
-However, these substitute hours are not cumulative so you may apply the value of the higher degree.
+A: A bachelor's degree is worth 75 substitute hours; an advanced degree is worth 100.
+However, these substitute hours are not cumulative, so you may apply only the value of the higher degree.
 In this case, that's a maximum of 100 hours.

 A: To determine whether a class/course is eligible, use this checklist: Is this class...

 If the class meets all three of these requirements, it is likely to be eligible.

 Does the course content provide the potential to improve your clients' situations?
 Course topics related to starting, building, growing or administering your own business — such as marketing, finding clients, choosing an organizing specialty, exploring different business models, and branding — are not eligible.

 These are extremely important courses, and BCPO® highly recommends that you take them in order to improve your business building skills.
 However, BCPO® certification is for organizing and productivity, so, like all credentials that follow accreditation standards, the CEUs must be related to the certification skill itself — organizing and productivity.

 A: Everywhere!
 For example, the National Association for Professional Organizers (NAPO) has online courses and an annual conference that may contribute to earning your CEUs.
 For more information, please visit NAPO University.
 While NAPO and other professional associations offer excellent options for CEU-eligible classes, we strongly encourage you to expand your horizons to also examine the wealth of other resources available — community colleges, university extension programs, other professional organizers, related professionals, online learning websites, and professional societies for related industries.